ksator/juniper_junos_ansible_galaxy_role_examples/README.md

 ## About this repo
-This repository provides playbooks examples using the Juniper.junos role from galaxy.
+This repository provides Ansible playbooks examples using the Juniper.junos role from galaxy.

 ## Usage